choiyhking/manual/how_to_start_firecracker1.9.1.md

 If you don't have KVM module, you have to load it.

-Some Linux distributions use the `kvm` group to manage access to /dev/kvm, while others rely on access control lists.
+Some Linux distributions use the `kvm` group to manage access to /dev/kvm, while others rely on access control lists (ACL).

-If you have the ACL package for your distro installed, you can grant Read+Write access with:
+If you have the ACL package for your distro installed, you can grant read/write access with:
 ```
 sudo setfacl -m u:${USER}:rw /dev/kvm